zfq308/Java-AWS-S3Sample/README.md

 AWS Java Basics - S3 - Basic S3 Operations
 ===========================================
 This repository is based on https://github.com/aws/aws-sdk-java/blob/master/src/samples/AmazonS3/S3Sample.java
+This script demonstrates how to make simple S3 API calls.
 By using this script, you agree to the the Terms and Conditions of products and services used.

 Prerequisites